 Unfortunately, that leads me to my next point.

-Hard to find in Stores
+Craft Beer in Medellin is Hard to Find in the Stores

 If you’re from a craft beer-loving country such as the United States (sorry Europeans/Aussies, the beer in the US is the best), you’re going to find it quite difficult to track down a good brew in the city.

 For the good stuff, you’ll have to track down the few places in the city that stock craft beer in the bar.
 Luckily, if you’re a tourist, that shouldn’t be that hard to do.
-Some of the best places for craft beer in Medellin that we found were the following places:
+Some of the best places for craft beer in Medellin that we found were the following places…

 - Ragazzi Pizza and Pastas in Envigado: Although not everyone has enough time in the city to make it out to the suburbs, this is one of the best restaurants in Envigado.
 Their prices are excellent, their food is great, they always have several craft beers available, and the owners are super friendly.